hotnuma/sysconfig/Readme.md

 ---

-Experimental post install script for Debian XFCE, **this is an example script it must not be executed as is**.
+Experimental post install script for Debian XFCE.
+**This is an example script it must not be executed as is.**

 #### System Install